keboola/developers-docs/integrate/storage/r-client.md

 {% endhighlight %}

 ### Example - Create a table and import data
 To create a new table in Storage, use the `saveTable` function.
-You need to provide a name of an existing bucket, a name of the new table and a CSV file with the contents of the table.
+Provide the name of an existing bucket, the name of the new table and a CSV file with the table's contents.

-To create a table `new-table` in bucket `in.c-main` you would use:
+To create the `new-table` table in the `in.c-main` bucket, use

 {% highlight r %}
 myDataFrame <- data.frame(id = c(1,2,3,4), secondCol = c('a', 'b', 'c', 'd'))